Wordless picture book: History

 These books began as educational tools for young children to tell stories and can still be a useful format for pre-literature children.
 However, some more recent wordless picture books require the reader to be acquainted with conventions around reading books and can be a fun challenge for older readers.
 Further, some wordless picture books address themes like slavery which are topically more appropriate for older readers.
 The number of wordless picture books has increased during the end of the 20th Century and during the 21st Century.
 David Wiesner has won 3 Caldecott Medals for his wordless picture books.

 Use in teaching

-Because of the reader participation in the wordless picture book these stores can offer benefits for emerging readers.
+Because of the reader participation in the wordless picture book these stories can offer benefits for emerging readers.
 These kinds of books can be stepping stones for readers to graphic novels and other non-traditional texts.
 These can also be used with older students for teaching around inferencing and helping students to make explicit implicit understandings.
 This kind of work can also be useful with English-language learners as it lets them improve their spoken language proficiency with texts more complex than they would be able to read in English.
 Wordless picture books can also be used as writing prompts, with students providing their own narration or dialogue.
 These books may also be useful for expanding cultural knowledge and understanding.